承徳二年二月二日 Shōtoku 2 {1098} 2.2

 -

 Oil Street (Abura kōji) was one of the north-south streets.
-It is the third kōji street east of the palace compound, meaning that Tameaki's house would have been close to the palace and located in an area dotted with major residences.
-Tadazane probably took special note of this event because of the danger implied by this fire, rather than the importance of Tameaki. ↩
+It is the third street east of the palace compound, meaning that Tameaki's house would have been close to the palace and located in an area dotted with major residences.
+Tadazane probably took special note of this event because of the dangerous location rather than the importance of Tameaki's house. ↩

 Original text 原文